 3. Right to know why the claim is delayed

 In most cases, it should not take an insurance company more than 30 days to pay a claim.
 There are certainly cases that require more time.
-For example, if an insured died within the first two years of the policy effective date, the insurance company might take longer to get all the records.
+For example, if an insured died within the first two years of the policy effective date (also known as the “life insurance contestability period“), the insurance company might take longer to get all the records.
 Similarly, if the death involves police investigation, an insurance claim is likely to be delayed until the investigation is over.
 Regardless of the reason for delay, beneficiaries have the right to know the reasons why the claim is delayed and how long it may take for the claim review to finalize.